John Hottinger

 After leaving the Senate, Hottinger worked for about four years as the chief consultant for some non-profit organizations funded by Minnesota-Washington philanthropist Ned Crosby: the Jefferson Center for New Democratic Process and Promoting Health Democracy in Minnesota and, on a limited basis, Health Democracy Oregon in Portland, Oregon.
 That work focused on Crosby's Citizen Jury process for promoting citizen engagement through deliberative democracy.
-Hottinger was the Project Director for the Citizen Jury on Election Recounts concentrating on the process used in Minnesota in the recount of the U.S. Senate race between Al Franken and Norm Coleman in 2009.
-Hottinger was also a leader as the initial Vice President for Legal and Government Affairs for "The Minnesota World's Fair", the organization which launched the effort to bring the World's Fair to Minnesota in 2022 or 2023.
+Hottinger was the project director for the Citizen Jury on Election Recounts concentrating on the process used in Minnesota in the recount of the U.S. Senate race between Al Franken and Norm Coleman in 2009.
+Hottinger was also a leader as the initial vice president for legal and government affairs for "The Minnesota World's Fair", the organization which launched the effort to bring the World's Fair to Minnesota in 2022 or 2023.

-Hottinger has been active in non-profits including serving on the Executive Committee and as Chair of the Northstar (Minnesota) Chapter of the Sierra Club, a member of the Board and Executive Committee of the Northeast Midwest Institute in Washington, D.C. and as a member of the Board of the Somali Justice Center in Minneapolis.
-Hottinger currently lives and practices law and consulting on government, non-profits and the environment with Hottinger Consulting LLC in St. Paul, Minnesota.
+Hottinger has been active in non-profits, including serving on the executive committee and as chair of the Northstar (Minnesota) Chapter of the Sierra Club, a member of the board and executive committee of the Northeast Midwest Institute in Washington, D.C. and as a member of the board of the Somali Justice Center in Minneapolis.
+Hottinger practices law, consulting on government, non-profits and the environment with Hottinger Consulting LLC in St. Paul, Minnesota.